His New Job

-Synopsis
+Plot

 Charlie sits in an audition queue for Lodestone Motion Picture Co.
 The girl next to him is interviewed first and gets a contract immediately.
 A strange looking man enters and jumps the queue for the next interview.
 A further man enters and they fight over who is next.

 Charlie twice walks onto set while they are filming.
 The director sends him to work with the carpenter.
 In the props store he becomes obsessed by a classical female statue.

 When one of the actors playing a Prussian officer in full uniform is fired, Charlie is asked to replace the actor.
 Charlie dons a somewhat less elegant uniform and is on his way to the set when he is distracted by the carpenter playing dice.
 They start gambling.

 When he finally gets to act, he ruins his scene, accidentally destroys the set, and uses the skirt of the star of the movie to wipe his face.